-By successfully negotiating the entry of a bank branch to its reservation, Nation A made a policy choice to leverage cross-border investment in a bank in order to mitigate financial exclusion in its jurisdiction.
-However, the strategy of fighting financial exclusion via economic integration in the form of an on-reservation bank relies on the voluntary consumption choices of the Nation's citizens and those living nearby, and thus their attitudes toward and intention to use the bank branch.
+We implemented a unique survey in American Indian Nation A, an economically marginalized "banking desert" bereft of a formal financial service provider, in which an intended developmentenhancing branch of a retail bank was soon to break ground.
+By successfully negotiating the entry of a foreign bank to its reservation, Nation A made a policy choice to leverage FDI in pursuit of its goal to mitigate financial exclusion in its jurisdiction.
+Nation A, Bank [X], and the Federal Reserve as an external advisory institution have shared interests in the branch's viability.
+However, the strategy of fighting financial exclusion via economic integration relies on the voluntary consumption choices of individuals, and thus their attitudes toward and intentions with regard to the branch.